Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

 - Occupational accident.
 If the fatal accident happens while on the job, it may be excluded.
 Exceptions to this exclusion may include taxi drivers and other professional drivers, depending on the policy and the state where you live.

 - Prior disease or injury.
-If the death occurs because of an existing condition, it’s excluded from coverage.
+If the death occurs because of an existing condition that’s not related to the car accident, your insurance won’t pay out.

 Accidental death benefit coverage can offer real peace of mind to road warriors and other drivers who spend a lot of time in their cars.
 But it’s important to make sure you’re not duplicating coverage that already exists in your insurance policy.